 There are meeting rooms available to recognized student organizations and faculty or staff located on the second floor of the SUB.
 Room reservations are made in the Scheduling Office on the first floor and should be made early to assure a room.
 The majority of meeting rooms have conference tables and chairs.
-Other equipment can be procured by the Scheduling Office if ordered early - such as rostrums. lecternettes, and public address systems.
+Other equipment can be procured by the Scheduling Office if ordered early.
 Many of the meeting rooms are named after different counties of the State of Idaho.
 In a case when Food Service will be involved, such as a banquet, one should contact the Operations Office first to be sure that there is room available.